FAQ’S

 Cities: Weather conditions are slightly more predictable; reliable forecasts can be found on AccuWeather or WindGuru.

 When preparing for your Patagonia adventure, your packing list should focus on comfort, warmth, and dependable waterproof protection for the region’s constantly changing weather conditions.
 Essential items include sturdy hiking boots, layered clothing, and a comfortable backpack suitable for multi-day trekking.
-To make your journey easier, Dittmar Advntures offers high-quality backpacks and warm sleeping bags for rent directly at our Patagonia base camp, helping reduce unnecessary travel weight and simplify your logistics.
+To make your journey easier, Dittmar Adventures offers and warm sleeping bags for rent directly at our office, helping reduce unnecessary travel weight and simplify your logistics.
 Our experienced field team also manages all shared expedition equipment, including tents, camp stoves, cooking gear, and food coordination, so you can focus on enjoying the experience.
 Before your trip, we recommend reviewing our complete Patagonia hiking packing list for detailed gear recommendations, clothing advice, and preparation tips designed specifically for trekking in Torres del Paine and remote regions of Patagonia.

 Shared equipment such as tents, stoves, and food will be handled by our staff.
 Refer to our detailed Packing List for more information.